SnoozleStudio/marquee-top/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Marquee Top is a flexible WordPress plugin that adds a customizable marquee text to your site's top header, allowing you to adjust its appearance, speed, and behavior to suit your style and boost user engagement.
+Marquee Top is a WordPress plugin that adds customizable marquee text to your site's top header, letting you adjust its style and speed.

 == Description ==

 Marquee Top is a WordPress plugin that lets you effortlessly add a responsive marquee text to the top header of your website.
-With fully customizable options, you can tailor its appearance, speed, and behavior to fit your specific needs.
+With fully customizable options, you can tailor its appearance and speed to fit your specific needs.

 Developed by Paolo Mason, Front-End Developer at Snoozle Studio—a Worldwide Digital Creative Agency based in Pescara, Italy—Marquee Top combines functionality and flexibility for a seamless user experience.